-Things to know before Ramadan and how to prepare for first day of Ramadan.
+Things to know before Ramadan and how to prepare for the first day of Ramadan.
 Read on to learn some great tips and ideas on how to prepare your body for Ramadan and also Ramadan food preparation tips.

-With Ramadan just round the corner, most of us will be preparing mentally and physically for this blessed month.
+With Ramadan just around the corner, most of us will be preparing mentally and physically for this blessed month.
 Eagerly awaiting for this blessed month to physically and spiritually purify and strengthen ourselves InshaAllah.

 Some things you can do before Ramadan

 - Read and reflect on the Quran

 - If you are not praying 5 times daily prayer, then start doing your prayers regularly, it will give you a sense of peace.

 - Prior to Ramadan fast voluntary on Monday and Thursday, or on the 13th, 14th and 15th of each month (these are known as the White Days), not only will you benefit from it spiritually but your body will also get used to fasting.
 But if you are not used to fasting regularly it is best advised not to fast for a few days before Ramadan, this is so that you can nourish and strengthen yourself before Ramadan starts.

 - Eat moderately and healthy.
 Drink plenty of water as during Ramadan especially in summer you need to adapt your water intake to between sunset and sunrise.